 To initiate a FINRA arbitration proceeding, an investor has to file a Statement of Claim with FINRA setting forth the basis for the claims and the relief that is being sought.
-FINRA serves the Statement of Claim on the Respondents (the broker and/or his firm).
-The Respondents then have an opportunity to file an Answer to the Statement of Claim.
+FINRA serves the Statement of Claim on the the brokerage firm and/or the individual broker involved.
+The “Respondents” then have an opportunity to file an Answer to the Statement of Claim.

 Who will decide my case?